ImtiazVision/The-10-Essentials-of-Influence-and-Persuasion/README.md

 People are convinced by advice from people they view as experts.
 Allowing someone else to introduce us removes the "self" from self-promotion.
 As a result, having someone else introduce us is the ideal option.

+Making an efficient decision based on the choices, actions, and behaviors of others is a solid method of making an efficient decision.